yonekurayuuki/gitbook-plugin-table-cell-merge/README.md

-# Merge cells in the Tables for Markdown Syntax
+# Merge Cells in the Tables for Markdown Syntax
-This is a GitBook plugin for extending markdown table syntax.
-You can enable to merge cells in tables with this plugin.
+This is a GitBook plug-in for extending markdown table syntax.
+You can enable it to merge cells in tables with this plugin.

-## How to install it?
+## How to install
-Add it to your `book.json` configuration:
+Add this plug-in to your `book.json` configuration:

 ```
 {